whosmatt/rd-dispatch/README.md

 ## Overview

 rd-dispatch is a proxy service that unrestricts and dispatches Real-Debrid downloads via a simple HTTP API and web UI.
-Torrents are not currently supported.
+Torrents are supported via magnet links and expose functionality to select files from multi-file torrents.
+While Real-Debrid does not explicitly prohibit this usage, ensure compliance with their [Terms of Service](https://real-debrid.com/terms).

 ## Installation